August 2014: The remedial action for Ramsdell Quarry includes fencing the site to restrict access for unauthorized personnel. Click here for photos.

 Click here for RAB agendas, minutes and presentations.

 The most recent presentation is from the May 21 RAB meeting.

-The next RAB meeting is scheduled for Wed.
-Sept 17, 2014 at Paris Township Hall, 9355 Newton Falls Road, Ravenna.
+The next RAB meeting scheduled for Sept 17 is postponed until Wednesday, October 15th.
+The location remains the same, Paris Township Hall, 9355 Newton Falls Road, Ravenna.
 6 PM.
 Agenda TBA.

 Camp Ravenna training center expected to get federal funds for expansion.
 Click for article.

 Article from The Alliance Review: OLD RAVENNA ARSENAL MAY BE LAUNCHING SITE FOR ANTI-BALLISTIC MISSILES

 See our new updated map showing Areas of Potential Contamination.

 Army announces first five-year review of environmental remedies at Ravenna.
 Click here.